VORANIGO is taken orally at the same time each day with or without food at home, at work, or wherever is best for your patients1

-Recommended dosage for 30-day cycle
+Recommended VORANIGO dosage for 30-day cycle

 Adult patients: